1. What is camp like?

 7. When do I pay my conference fee?
 Can I cancel if something comes up?

 The conference fee is due and payable upon registration.
 Registration is not completely processed until payment is received.
-Requests for cancellations must be submitted in writing and received by Leadership Camp prior to the stated cancellation date, in order to receive a refund.
+Requests for cancellations must be submitted in writing and received by Leadership Camp prior to the state cancellation date, in order to receive a refund.
 Cancellation requests may be e-mailed to Leadership Camp at Lcamp@cmich.edu or faxed to (989)-774-2541.
 There will be no penalty if the student is unable to attend the conference and notifies the Leadership Camp office prior to the cancellation deadline listed above.
 Refunds will generally be issued within ten (10) days following review of the request.
-Any questions or concerns regarding payment can be directed to the Residence Life/Towers Student Success Center at (989) 774-6601.
+Any questions or concerns regarding payment can be directed to the Office of Residence Life at (989) 774-6601.
 Please note: the Quikpay System will accept most credit and debit cards.

 8. Besides attending Leadership Camp and other programs, what else can I do to enhance my understanding of leadership principles?